selwordamit/StudyBuddy/docs/functional-requirements.md

         - Study goals
         - Preferred learning style (visual, verbal, group, etc.)
     - **4.1 Update Active Courses**
-        - Users can update their list of active courses at any time, depending on the academic year and semester.
+        - Users can modify their list of active courses at any time.

-5. **Study Groups**
-    - Users can join study groups and collaborate via group chat (video support planned later).

-6. **Automatic Reminders**
+5. **Automatic Reminders**
-    - Reminders are sent before study sessions via email or in-app message, depending on user preferences.
+    - Reminders are sent before scheduled study sessions via email or in-app notification, based on user preferences.

-7. **Group Management**
+6. **Leaving a Match**
-    - Users can leave a group at any time.
+    - Users can unmatch (leave the StudyBuddy connection) if needed.
-    - It is possible to report disruptive or inappropriate users.
+    - Option to report inappropriate behavior.

-8. **Meeting Options**
+7. **Meeting Options**
-    - Users can choose between **online** or **in-person** meetings when scheduling a session.
+    - Meetings can be scheduled either **online** or **in-person**.
-    - For online: the system generates a Zoom link automatically.
+    - Online: the system auto-generates a Zoom link.
-    - For physical: users add location and time manually.
+    - In-person: users enter location and time manually.

-9. **User Rating After Meeting**
+8. **User Rating After Meeting**
-    - After each meeting, users can like or rate other group members.
+    - After each meeting, users can rate each other (1–5) and optionally leave feedback.
-    - Positive feedback is shown on the user's profile as community reputation.
+    - Positive ratings are reflected on user profiles to indicate community reputation.

-10. **Real-Time Group Chat**
+9. **Real-Time Chat**
-- Group members can chat in real-time using **WebSocket**.
+    - Each StudyBuddy pair has a private chat via **WebSocket**.
-- Messages are stored in the database.
+    - Messages are saved to the database.
-- The chat is available **only** to group members (not public).

----
+    - Only matched users can access their chat.